straight-shoota/crinja/README.md

 Crystal is a great programming language with a clean syntax inspired by Ruby, but it is compiled and runs incredibly fast.

 There are already some [template engines for crystal](https://github.com/veelenga/awesome-crystal#template-engine).
-They all use macros to convert templates to Crystal code and embed them into the source at compile time.
+But if you want control structures and dynamic expressions without some sort of Domain Specific Language, there is only [Embedded Crystal (ECR)](https://crystal-lang.org/api/0.21.1/ECR.html), which is a part of Crystal's standard library.
+It uses macros to convert templates to Crystal code and embed them into the source at compile time.
 So for every change in a template, you have to recompile the binary.
 This approach is certainly applicable for many projects and provides very fast template rendering.
 The downside is, you need a crystal build stack for template design.
-This makes it almost impossible to use dynamic user defined templates, which can be changed at runtime.
+This makes it impossible to render dynamic, user defined templates, that can be changed at runtime.

 Jinja2 is a powerful, mature template engine with a great syntax and proven language design.
 It was derived from the [Django Template Language](http://docs.djangoproject.com/en/dev/ref/templates/builtins/) and has quite a number of implementations and adaptations in other languages:

-* [Jinjava](https://github.com/HubSpot/jinjava) - Jinja2 implementation in Java, but uses [Unified Expression Language](https://uel.java.net/) (`javaex.el`) instead of python-like expressions
+* [Jinjava](https://github.com/HubSpot/jinjava) - Jinja2 implementation in Java, but uses [Unified Expression Language](https://uel.java.net/) (`javaex.el`) instead of python-like expressions.
+It served as an inspiration for some parts of Crinja.
 * [Liquid](https://shopify.github.io/liquid/) - Jinja2-inspired template engine in Ruby
+* [Liquid.cr](https://github.com/TechMagister/liquid.cr) - Liquid implementation in Crystal
 * [Twig](https://twig.sensiolabs.org/) - Jinja2-inspired template engine in PHP
 * [ginger](https://hackage.haskell.org/package/ginger) - Jinja2 implementation in Haskell
 * [Jinja-Js](https://github.com/sstur/jinja-js) - Jinja2-inspired template engin in Javascript